devlocalhost/sysmon/README.md

   -p INT, --procs INT      how many processes to show in procpid.
 Default: 6 -s FLOAT, --sleep FLOAT  refresh time.
 Default: 1.0
 ```
-## notes
-  - CPU frequency isnt always the same, this depends on the kernel config
-  - CPU temperature MIGHT NOT be accurate. not my problem (unless you know a better implementation, THAT DOES **NOT USE** external libraries or programs!)
-  - Cached memory is part of used memory (cached - used = will give "actual" used (?))

 ## bug/suggestion/correction
 please open a issue, including traceback and a screenshot if you found a bug